 Conrad and Virginia Klee would probably be surprised to see how their foundation has grown and matured, and to see how local needs have changed since their day.
 Given their love for Binghamton and Broome County, we feel sure they would approve of our work to meet this community’s most critical needs as they continue to evolve.

 Organizations that have previously been funded by the Klee Foundation may nominate volunteers for the award.
-The Board will also consider nominations from nonprofit organizations whose missions closely align with that of the Klee Foundation, and whose programs are designed around identified critical needs of the community.
+The Board will also consider nominations from nonprofit organizations whose missions closely align with that of the Klee Foundation, and whose programs address critical community needs.

-Each year, the Board will choose one volunteer from among the nominees and honor that person at its Annual Grantees Reception in November.
-In addition, the Klee Foundation will make a $1,000 grant to the nonprofit of the volunteer’s choice, in his/her name.
+Each year, the Board will choose one volunteer from among the nominees and honor that person at its Annual Partner Reception in November.
+In addition, the Klee Foundation will make a $1,000 grant to the nonprofit of the volunteer’s choice.

 Do you want to nominate someone for the Exemplary Volunteer Service Award?